Kahler-Einstein metric near an isolated log canonical singularity

 \subsection{Construction of K\"ahler-Einstein metrics with bounded geometry}

-Recall that $(\cU\setminus p):=\{\rho<a\}$.
+Using function $\rho$ in item (1) of Definition (\ref{property A}) to define a domain: We point out that function $\rho$ used here is different from the one used in definition (\ref{domain1}).
 The main goal of this section is to prove the following theorem concerning the solvability of K\"ahler-Einstein equation on $(\cU\setminus p)$ by a perturbative method. \begin{theorem} Suppose $(X,p)$ is a germ of log canonical singularity and a punctured neighbourhood $\cU\setminus p$ of $p$ admits a complete K\"ahler metric $\omega$ with bounded geometry of order $k$.
 Then for any smooth function $\psi$ on the boundary $\partial\cU$, the following Dirichlet problem

 admits a solution in Cheng-Yau function space defined in \eqref{C-Y} with $||\varphi||_{k,\alpha}<C(\psi,\rho,M)$. \end{theorem} We first take the function space $U$ to be an open set of $C^{k,\alpha}(\cU)$, which is defined in \eqref{C-Y}, as follows: